Remember, you can always plan ahead, but you can't plan behind.

 This user-friendly system empowers our Clients to participate in the creation of their Estate Planning Documents, including Wills, Trusts, Powers of Attorney, and Health Care Powers, with legal guidance and counsel.

-By completing a series of easy-to-understand questions and answers, our Virtual Estate Planning System allows the user to create his or her own Customized Estate Plan from the comfort of their home.
+By completing a series of easy-to-understand questions and answers, our Virtual Estate Planning System allows users to create their own Customized Estate Plan from the comfort of their home.
 But unlike other low-cost alternatives, every Estate Plan is created with the participation of an attorney before, during, and after the Process, all of which is tailored to the Client's particular needs and wishes.
 Every option, issue, and problem is addressed, and every item is carefully explained.

 Our Virtual Estate Planning System dramatically reduces the amount of Attorney time customarily necessary to create an Estate Planning Package.
 These savings are passed along to you.
 The cost of completing a Client-Assisted Estate Plan is approximately one-half (1/2) of what would be the normal In-office Price charged by most law firms.